-Atlanta, GA — Scientists at the Centers for Disease Control announced this week that they have created the world’s first birth control device for rats.
+Atlanta, GA — Scientists at the Centers for Disease Control announced this week that they had created the world’s first birth control device for rats.
 In what observers are calling ‘Fleshlights for rats,” lead researcher Dr. Jessica Gossling shared the teams finding on a Monday conference call.

 “It’s a landmark achievement in rodent control,” said Dr. Gossling during the conference call.
 “We’ve taken a lesson from humanity this time, miniaturizing and reverse-engineering a popular sex toy as a way of controlling rodent populations which have been exploding in the past decade due to climate change.”